luciotato/LiteScript/source/Grammar.lite.md

 do:
   x++
   print x
-  when x is 10, break
+  if x is 10, break
 loop
 ```